What you need to know about generators and fuel storage for power outages

 There are 2 main types of generators: standby generators and portable generators.

 Home Standby Generators

 These are a fixed part of your home, like an air conditioning unit in your backyard.
 They are permanently hooked into your home’s electrical system, and automatically kick on when you lose power.
 This makes it super convenient for you as the homeowner.
 You really don’t have to do anything at all; it takes care of itself.

 These types of generators are typically fairly expensive and they do require professional installation, which is an added cost.

 This article explains the ins and outs of what it takes to get a standby generator installed in your home.
 It is an excellent resource if you choose to go that route.

-These generators run on natural gas or propane, which are definitely more convenient than gasoline as far as storing/rotating, which we will get to in heading #3.
+These generators run on natural gas or propane, which are definitely more convenient than gasoline as far as storing/rotating, which we will get to in heading in a minute.

 Standby Generator Pros: Super convenient, super awesome, run on propane or natural gas, and generally fairly quiet.